github/docs/content/codespaces/prebuilding-your-codespaces/about-codespaces-prebuilds.md

 ---
-title: About Codespaces prebuilds
+title: About GitHub Codespaces prebuilds
 shortTitle: About prebuilds
-intro: Codespaces prebuilds help to speed up the creation of new codespaces.
+intro: GitHub Codespaces prebuilds help to speed up the creation of new codespaces.
 versions:
   fpt: '*'
   ghec: '*'